noahfraiture/nexzap/tutorials/0_go/1_overview/guide.md

 - **Statically Typed with Type Inference**: Variables need a type at compile time, but Go’s compiler can infer them.
 Strict type checking catches errors before runtime.
 - **Minimalist Syntax**: With ~25 keywords, Go avoids complex abstractions like classes, using structs and interfaces instead.
 - **Concurrency with Goroutines**: Go’s goroutines—lightweight threads managed by the Go runtime—make concurrent programming simple.
 Channels help goroutines communicate safely.
-- **Standard Library**: A robust set of packages for HTTP, file handling, and JSON parsing lets you build apps without reaching for external libraries.
+- **Standard Library**: A robust set of packages for HTTP, file handling, JSON parsing and many others lets you build apps without reaching for external libraries.
 - **Explicit Design**: No built-in `map`, `filter`, or `reduce`.
 You’ll write your own loops, keeping code clear but sometimes verbose.

 ## Pros